inzk0518/tp/docs/DeveloperGuide.md

 The `ExitCommand` invokes the `handleExit` method in the `MainWindow` class which closes the UI (including the help window).

 ##### Design Considerations
-We designed the `ExitCommand` so that users can exit the application using the CLI as TheRealDeal is a CLI-based application.
+As TheRealDeal is a CLI-based application, the `ExitCommand` can be used to exit the application using the CLI.

 ### 3.2.
 Contact management